Responsive Images

 Chapter 10 - How to verify responsive image implementation?

-Using ImageKit website analyzer
+Using the ImageKit website analyzer

 Manually verifying responsive images